 Selection Process: To be eligible for membership the candidate must be a prospective junior or senior for the upcoming school year.
-Candidates must have been in attendance at Mumford the equivalent of one semester.
+Candidates must have attended Mumford the equivalent of one semester.

-Scholarship - A student must have a cumulative scholastic average of 3.5 (No rounding) or above to be eligible for membership.
-Students must also be on the recommended program or higher if entered 9th grade prior to 2014-15, or on the distinguished level of achievement if entered HS 2014-15 and thereafter.
+Scholarship - A student must have a cumulative scholastic average of 3.7 (No rounding) or above to be eligible for membership.
+Students must also be on the distinguished program taking Algebra 2.
 Students also must have met standards on the STAAR/EOC tests.